Repairman Jack: Future of Repairman Jack

 There has been tentative news of a Repairman Jack movie based on the first novel (The Tomb, or Rakoshi).
 Plot setting and elements of the original plot most likely will be altered due to filming location.

 A trilogy of young adult novels about Jack's teenage years has come out.
 They do not change the events of the adult Jack's life, but will perhaps elaborate on hints about his past that Jack has dropped in the novels so far.
 The first, published in 2008, is titled Secret Histories.
 The second was published in February 2010 and is titled Secret Circles.
 The final novel in the trilogy, Secret Vengeance, came out in February 2011.

-This trilogy finally puts in print Wilson's stated connection between his supernatural and science fiction via the character of Jack's "Uncle Gurney," the protagonist of his drug-war satire short story "Lipidleggin'," and the ancestor of far-future economic revolutionary Peter LaNague.
+This trilogy finally puts in print Wilson's stated connection between his supernatural and science fiction via the character of Jack's "Uncle Gurney", the protagonist of his drug-war satire short story "Lipidleggin'", and the ancestor of far-future economic revolutionary Peter LaNague.

-F. Paul Wilson, in early 2011, signed a contract to write an additional Repairman Jack trilogy after the completion of the main story arc with The Dark at the End and the heavily revised Nightworld.
+Wilson, in early 2011, signed a contract to write an additional Repairman Jack trilogy after the completion of the main story arc with The Dark at the End and the heavily revised Nightworld.
 The new trilogy focuses on the time period immediately following Jack's relocation to New York City.
 The first book, entitled Cold City, was published in November 2012.
 The second novel, entitled Dark City, came out in October 2013.
 The third entry in this last trilogy, entitled Fear City, was released in November 2014.

 In 2019, Wilson published another Repairman Jack novel entitled "The Last Christmas" which takes place after the events of "Ground Zero" but before the events of "Fatal Error."